JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Part08_Trees/part08_06_exercises.md

 <img src="https://github.com/JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/blob/main/Part08_Trees/images/08_06_03_proposition_8_4.png" style="height: 100px;"></img><br/>
 </p>

+* Sol.)
+  * Suppose not, i.e., there exists a leaf, L0, in a tree that its depth is not the maximum value among the tree's leaves and it is equal to the height of the tree.
+  * Also, there exists at least one leaf L1 whose depth is the maximum among the nodes of the tree.
+  * Let D0 and D1 the depth of L0 and L1 respectively.
+    * Then D0 < D1
+  * Considering the definition of the depth, L0 and L1 has (D0-1) and (D1-1) ancestors respectively.
+  * Then L0's (D0-2)-th ancestor and L1's (D1-2)-th ancestor will be the children of the root with the height of (D0-2) and (D1-2) respectively.
+  * By definition, the height of the root is (D1-2) because (D0-1) < (D1-1) ---> Contradiction.

 ### R-8.4 What is the running time of a call to T. height2(p) when called on a position p distinct from the root of T?
 (See Code Fragment 8.5.)
 * Sol.)
 O(n).
 It can be considered as distinct subtree that regarding p as the root of it.